tnichols217/notes/college/Extra Questions.md

 ### 🟩

 > [!para]
-> This year I am taking AP Art: 3D Sculpture, a subject that has titillated different senses and parts of my brain.
+> This year I am taking AP Art 3D, a subject that has titillated different senses and parts of my brain.
 I am often categorized as a left brain person for having excelled in STEM subjects but my curiosity for art has given me a different outlook in life.
 What fascinates me is learning the nuances of communicating my ideas through not only images but also through materials and processes.
 I understand now how everything is symbiotic, as in life.
 It is not just the words we speak but our actions and how it is presented.
 When I encounter a problem, I now take a more holistic approach which helps me be more creative in problem solving as I can see more angles outside the box.

 > [!para]
 > From the beginning of basic biology last year to halfway through AP Biology now, nothing fails to amaze me each chapter.
 Before I began learning biology at all, people would always tell me that biology would not be a good fit for me, coming from a math/logic mindset.
 They claim that biology is majority memorization and not much math, logic, or intuition at all.
 I decided to take biology anyway, just to explore and see if I would be interested in it.
 Now I find biology to not only be intuitive and interesting, but biology feels like the crossroads of all my favorite subjects.
 I love trying to understand the why of things and biology give me a lot of answers to those questions.